mdgriffith/style-elements/README.md

     * setting smarter defaults
     * providing clean interfaces to the good parts like `media queries`, `flex-box` and `animations`.

-It's meant to be a css preprocessor with css best practices built in.
+It's meant to be a css preprocessor with css best practices built in, however this means that you have to understand and buy-in to what the `style-elements` library believes are best practices.

+This is covered in [Understanding Style - Designing the Style Elements Library](http://www.mechanical-elephant.com/articles/understanding-style-composition).